preemptive/jsdefender-samples/Ionic/Ionic5Angular11/README.md

 5. Run the `npm install` command

 ## Commands
-1. `ng serve` to run the build in Dev mode.
+1. `npm run start:browser:dev` to run the app in Dev mode in the browser.
-2. `ng serve --prod` to build in Prod mode.
+2. `npm run start:browser:prod`  to run the app in Prod mode in the browser.
-3. `npm run build:android` to run the build for Android.
+3. `npm run start:android` to run the build for Android.
-4. `npm run build:ios` to run the build for iOS.
+4. `npm run start:ios ` to run the build for iOS.

 ## How It Works